 He’s the longest running and highest rated host on the New York dial.
 710 WOR’s Mark Simone credits his success to the facts.
 “I never give my opinion,” he said.
 “You might listen and think I’m giving my opinion, but every sentence is a piece of information and hopefully a lot of insight.”

-This year’s election is especially important to the Radio Hall of Fame host to make sure all the facts get out there.
+Simone, who was nominated for the Radio Hall of Fame in 2023, believes it is especially important to make sure all the facts get out there during this year’s election.
 “That’s the most important, key expert inside information.
 Even the callers, if they got a great question or great point, perfect, but no opinions.
 Everything is a piece of information.”

 Another way Simone keeps his show fact-based is by having experts on and not having politicians.
 “It’s fast and quick and right to the point,” he said.
 “You get a politician out and you say, ‘Senator, thank you for being here.’
 And then he goes right into, ‘Well, thank you for having me.
 I enjoy being on here.
 It’s a great honor,’ but we don’t need all that.
 Just get right to the information.”